microsoft/fabric-event-streams/README.md

 ### Features Samples

-These folder focus on specific features of Microsoft Fabric, demonstrating how to leverage them in your projects.z
+This folder focus on specific features of Microsoft Fabric, demonstrating how to leverage them in your projects.